neurodroid/stimfit/doc/sphinx/linux_install_guide/requirement.rst

 Building Stimfit with BioSig import filter
 ==========================================

-It is recommended to build `Stimfit <http://www.stimfit.org>`_  with the BioSig import filter to read HEKA files or to have the possibility import some other file formats used biomedical signal processing.
+It is recommended to build `Stimfit <http://www.stimfit.org>`_  with the `BioSig <http://biosig.sourceforge.net>`_ import the file filters to read HEKA files or to have the possibility import some other file formats used biomedical signal processing.
 To do it, follow this instructions:

 1. It is first recommended to install libsuitesparse and libz libraries: